 Participants will develop teamwork abilities, peer interaction, motor skills and coordination while emphasizing our core values of Caring, Honesty, Respect and Responsibility.

 One in three U.S. children is obese, and when summertime hits, kids will be more idle.
 Research shows that without access to out-of-school physical and learning activities, kids fall behind academically and gain weight twice as fast during summer than the school year.
 Healthy Kids Day will help parents begin thinking early about what their kids need to grow and achieve all summer long.

 On Thursday, April 26th, from 5:00 to 7:30 PM the YMCA is holding a FREE Community Event to inspire more kids to keep their minds and bodies active.
 Healthy Kids Day is the Y’s national initiative to improve health and well-being for kids and families, and features fun active play, inflatable games, swimming, healthy snacks, prize drawings and educational activities to motivate and teach families how to develop healthy routines at home.
-Children age 4 - 4th grade and their families are invited to participate in Healthy Kids Day.
+Children in Kindergarten - 3rd grade and their families are invited to participate in Healthy Kids Day.
 Participants should dress for an active evening and bring a swimsuit and towel for the family if you wish to stay later to enjoy our pool from 7:30-8:30 PM.
 Please call Leslie at 320-222-9622 for more information about this annual event.